nfeldl/nfeldl.github.io/collections/_news/2019-04-08-grfp-kaufman.md

 ---
-title: "Causal Discovery of the Role of Sea Ice in Polar Climate Change"
+title: "The Use of Causal Discovery Techniques for Quantifying High-Latitude Climate Feedbacks"
 people:
 - Zachary Kaufman
 type: grant